corinm/kd-tree-api/README.md

 # kd-tree-api

+A web service for creating and searching k-dimensional trees.
+* Provides an API wrapper for Java ML's KDTree implementation.
+* Trees are stored in a PostgreSQL database via Gson serialisation.
-An API built over Java ML's KDTree implementation.
-Primarily designed as a service for my [weather-api](https://github.com/corinm/weather-api).
+* Primarily designed as a service for my [weather-api](https://github.com/corinm/weather-api).

 ## API Documentation
 ### Create a new tree